 The Division maintains a good relationship with the Safety Patrol Coordinators at the various schools.
 The Division hosts the annual Safety Patrol Skate Party, which is usually held at Skateworld.
 Various prizes are donated by the community.
 The students enjoy pizza and sodas while skating.

-The Division continues their support of the safety patrol program and offer assistance whenever needed.
+The Division continues their support of the safety patrol program and offers assistance whenever needed.

 The crossing guards continue to do a wonderful job for the city and the school district.

-The Division offers the 3rd Grade Seatbelt Program.
-This program is sponsored by Ohio and is intended to teach 3rd graders the importance of wearing their seatbelts.
+The Division offers the Third Grade Seatbelt Program.
+This program is sponsored by Ohio and is intended to teach third-graders the importance of wearing their seatbelts.
 The program is presented to students attending Helke Elementary, Demmitt Elementary and St. Christopher Catholic School.